xychcz/S3Fit/README.md

 S<sup>3</sup>Fit support multiple models with multiple components, and can handle complex systems with a mixed contribution of Active Galactic Nucleus (AGN) and its host galaxy in both of continua and emission lines (e.g., narrow lines and broad outflow lines).
-The fitting strategy is optimalized to enable an efficient solution of the best-fit results for several tens of parameters and model components.
+The fitting strategy is optimized to enable an efficient solution of the best-fit results for several tens of parameters and model components.

 ## Features of S<sup>3</sup>Fit
-- Easy transition from pure spectral fitting and spectrum+SED joint fitting modes.
+- Easy switch between pure spectral fitting and spectrum+SED joint fitting modes.
 - Support for flexible combination of multiple stellar populations with different star formation histories (SFH).
-- Support for flexible combination of multiple emission line componenets.
+- Support for flexible combination of multiple emission line components.
 - Support for AGN continuum models in the UV/optical and IR wavelength range.
 - User-friendly functions to output and plot the fitting results.
-- High extensibility for adding new functions and components by users (e.g., new band filters, new SFH functions, new emission lines, and new model types).
+- High extensibility for adding new functions and components by users (e.g., new band filters, new SFH functions, new emission lines, and also new types of models).

 ## Fitting strategy
 The full fitting pipeline of S<sup>3</sup>Fit is shown in the following flowchart,